The P In P Generation Refers To

 Beyond Mendelian Genetics: Expanding the Understanding of Inheritance

-While the P generation is fundamental to understanding Mendelian genetics, it's important to recognize that inheritance patterns can be more complex than those described by Mendel's laws.
+While the P generation is fundamental to understanding Mendelian genetics, it helps to recognize that inheritance patterns can be more complex than those described by Mendel's laws.

 Incomplete Dominance

 In incomplete dominance, the heterozygous phenotype is a blend of the two homozygous phenotypes.
-For example, if a true-breeding plant with red flowers (RR) is crossed with a true-breeding plant with white flowers (WW), the F1 generation might have pink flowers (RW).
+To give you an idea, if a true-breeding plant with red flowers (RR) is crossed with a true-breeding plant with white flowers (WW), the F1 generation might have pink flowers (RW).

 Codominance

 In codominance, both alleles are expressed equally in the heterozygous phenotype.
-For example, in human blood types, the A and B alleles are codominant.
+In practice, for example, in human blood types, the A and B alleles are codominant.
 An individual with both the A and B alleles (AB genotype) will express both A and B antigens on their red blood cells.

 Sex-Linked Traits